 This course focuses on the school library and the services it provides to children, including literature and electronic resources.
 Individuals review the history and philosophy of school libraries.
 The evaluation and selection of library material is discussed, as well as the availability of popular and classical literature.
 Students explore the role of storytelling and other ways to share literature.
 Current trends for youth programming and common literature activities are also examined.

-Students examine the sources of electronic information available for library users.
+Students examine the resources of electronic information and print research available for library users.
 This course focuses on the understanding and use of online databases, Internet resources, newsgroups, e-mail, blogs and other means of obtaining information.
-Individuals learn techniques and strategies to search digital and online databases.
-Basic computer applications for word processing, spreadsheets and presentations are also introduced.
+Individuals learn techniques and strategies to search digital and online databases and print sources.
+Research strategies and reference changes and trends are also studied.